rahuliyers/Horsey/README.md

 ## Is there some way to get the same functionality again ?

-You should check the latest version of the Dropbox API to see if they support this kind of behaviour (I used the Saver api), or see if there are any other extensions for your favorite browser which allow you to accomplist the same behavior.
+You should check the latest version of the Dropbox API to see if they support this kind of behaviour (I used the Saver api), or see if there are any other extensions for your favorite browser which allow you to accomplish the same behavior.